fbpx Skip to Content

 4. Sunburn

-Watering from above causes droplets to pool on the leaves, which can then act like little magnifying glasses, focusing sunlight until it burns your plant’s leaves.
+Watering from above causes droplets to pool on the leaves, acting like little magnifying glasses, focusing sunlight until it burns your plant’s leaves.

 Symptoms of Sunburn: Look for small bleached or brown spots on the tops of the leaves.